yohaoyu/data-analytics-visualization/syllabus.md

 3. Be more aware of the real estate data landscape in the US, Washington, and the Puget Sound region
 4. Wrangle data using the tidyverse package; manipulate, combine, and collapse datasets
 5. Map data and understand the challenges when working with spatial data
-6. Understand the basic taxonomy of a data analysis methods and conduct basic analysis
-7. Interpret data visualizations, document, and present your data analysis using R Markdown
+6. Interpret data visualizations, document, and present your data analysis using R Markdown
+7. Understand the basic taxonomy of a data analysis methods and conduct regression and basic machine learning models
+8. Know essential concepts in deep learning and artificial intelligence
+9. Understand ethical challenges in applying AI and data science to real world contexts

 Overall students are expected to gain proficiency in identifying the appropriate analysis and visual method based on the dataset they have and the message they would like to convey.